AlexAntartico/fedora_notes/after_installing_actions.md

 ### Install IVPN

-The team seems pretty cool and I am in search of a faster VPN, proton is great but I have noticed some latency and I work remote so not ideal.
+The team seems pretty cool and I was in search of a faster VPN.
+Proton is great but I have noticed some latency that severly cramps my connection while remote working.

+Its pretty much anonymous, you can even pay with crypto.

 This is for Fedora 41, for below versions go here: https://www.ivpn.net/en/apps-linux/#fedora